Your event can no longer take place in person-now what?

 75% of people prefer to receive a text message over an email, and 98% of text messages are opened.
 Reach the donors where they already are for both updates to the status of your event(s), but also other ways they can participate and support your organization.

-Whether it’s through Facebook Live, YouTube, or Vimeo, there’s no shortage of options when it comes to live-streamed communications.
+Whether it’s through Facebook Live, YouTube, Vimeo, or our sister company under Community Brands, Churchstreaming.tv, there’s no shortage of options when it comes to live-streamed communications.
 You can leverage this option for any number of communications, including: sponsor showcasing, raffle drawings, auction item reveals, or day-to-day updates of what’s happening at your organization.
 The easiest way to facilitate the use of live streaming is to incorporate into a platform your less tech-savvy donors may use.
 Including a link in either text or email, having the stream visible on your website, or sending a link directly to your Facebook/YouTube page is a great way to ensure donors are able to access this content.

 Check out this real-life example (fast forward to 2:09:16) from one of our charity partners, Corpus Christi School in Piedmont, CA. They raised over $81k in their auction alone from their Emerald Ball event.
 The things Kristin and her team executed flawlessly were that showcased their sponsors, promoted their auction (brilliantly), and showed the impact that contributions made to the school can have.
 That connection is one of the best parts of attending a live event and was great to see brought to a virtual experience!